Making Fiends (TV series): Animation

 Cyber Chicken Animation Studio and DQ Entertainment Limited animate the series in traditional 2-D. The character designs are kept from the web series, with some changed details; such as cleaner lines and brighter eyes.
-Despite the fact that both versions use Adobe Flash to create animation, the television episodes are cleaner-looking.
-This is probably because the characters and backgrounds in the web episodes were made of overlapping JPEG files, and that the television series has an actual budget.
-Also, the colors still go outside the outlines, but it seems more like a second outline than messy drawing.
+Despite the fact that both versions use Adobe Flash to create animation, the television episodes have smooth animation and a vivid color palette.
+This is because the characters and backgrounds in the web episodes were made of overlapping JPEG files, and that the television series had access to an actual budget due to being a show on a television cable network.
+Noticeably, the colors still go outside the outlines, which is a unique stylistic choice.
 Every building was changed; in the web cartoon most buildings were grey, but were changed to different colors for the TV version.
-Vendetta's house is now dark green and Charlotte's blue.
+Each house represents a character.
+Vendetta's house is dark green and Charlotte's blue, matching their own skin color.

 Cast

-Creator Amy Winfrey voices Charlotte, Grandma Charlene, Giant Kitty, Marion, Maggie, Buttons, and Mrs. Millet.
-Character designer Aglaia Mortcheva, who also was in the crew for the web series, voices Vendetta and her mother, Violeta.
-Winfrey's husband, Peter Merryman, voices Mr. Milk, Marvin, Malachi, Grudge, Mort, Ms. Minty, Onion Man, and most fiends on the show.
-The series' supervising producer and director, Dave Wasson, voices Vendetta's father, Viktor, and Mr. Gumpit.
-Madellaine Paxson voiced Maggie in the episode "No Singing".
+Creator Amy Winfrey voices Charlotte, her grandmother, Charlene, Mrs. Millet, Maggie (in most appearances), Buttons, Giant Kitty, and Marion.
+Character designer Aglaia Mortcheva, who also was in the crew for the web series, voices Vendetta and her tiny mother, Violeta.
+Winfrey's husband, Peter Merryman, voices Marvin, Malachi, Mort, Mrs. Minty, Onion Guy, Grudge, and Mr. Milk.
+And also, most fiends on the show.
+The series' supervising producer and director, Dave Wasson, voices Vendetta's tiny father, Viktor, and Mr. Gumpit.
+Madellaine Paxson, who wrote for Kim Possible and Johnny Test, voiced Maggie in the episode "No Singing".
 Winfrey, however, voices Maggie in all other appearances.